Far area defence

 When the final dropship lands, its cargo includes a bunch of Jackals (five on Heroic).
 These guys sometimes engage in some impressively long-range fire as they trudge across the plain towards you, sending out rapid pulses of green plasma which look almost like tracer rounds.
 Quite a sight, if you're not too busy to admire the show.
 It's no great danger to you of course, but it may get your Marines off to an unhealthy start.
 I've also seen Elites do a bit of long-range fire with plasma rifles.
 One guy was a good twenty metres into the rockslide yet still able to pulse some plasma our way (we were well back, up at the cliffside), which was quite surprising.

 The far area is a great place to arrange lots of extra Marines for support.
 With a large squad the battle will have quite a different feel and I highly recommend it.
 Expect a whole lot of hollering and mayhem, with Grunts running around in a semi-permanent state of panic.
-On Heroic you can have a squad of up to 11 Marines ferried in from outside; see BCM52 and BCM53 for example battles with two different Marine layouts.
+On Heroic you can have a squad of up to 11 Marines ferried in from outside; see BCM52 and BCM53 for examples of two different Marine layouts.
 I find this enough to be able to survive the battle against stiff opposition using just a feeble AR (plus grenades of course).
-That makes for an excellent challenge, something you can see in BCM53.
+That makes for an excellent challenge, something you can see in BCM53, BCM132 and BCM197.

 Once the fighting starts, your squad tends to get spread out pretty quickly due to all the rolling around they like to do.
 So if you tried to have them in a nice concentrated formation to begin with, I'm afraid it probably isn't going to last long.
 One other point on squad formation.
 When I arrange a squad I usually have the Marines well back, close to the cliff wall.
 If you want to move them further away from the wall when you drive into battle (just to make things different, and probably a bit tougher), that's possible.
 Just drive slowly along the wall (angled against it and making contact seems easiest), and hopefully they'll all dive clear.